hazelcast/hazelcast/hazelcast-documentation/src/WebSessionReplication.md

 #### transient-attributes

-If you have some attributes and you don't want to make distributed those attributes, you can mark those attributes as transient.
+If you have some attributes that you do not want them to be distributed, you can mark those attributes as transient.
-Transient attributes are kept in and when server is shutdown you lost the attribute values.
+Transient attributes are kept in and when the server is shutdown, you lost the attribute values.
-You can make transient attributes settings in your web.xml file.
+You can set the transient attributes in your `web.xml` file.
 Here is an example:

 ```
 ...
    <init-param>